2dv514/syllabus/lectures/01_course_definitions/slides.md

     * "Code should be written to describe the desired state of the new machine"
   * Virtualization, cloud, containers, server automation...
   * Defining your environments as code
-    * code as documentation, no manual differences (snowflake servers)
+    * code as documentation, avoid manual failures
 * Tools for automation of infrastructure
-  * Chef, Ansible, Puppet...
+  * Chef, Ansible, Puppet, terraform...

 ---
-## Challenges for IoC
+## Challenges for IoC to solve

-  * Server sprawl
-    * It is easy to create new servers, hard to manage to mandatory
   * Configuration Drift
     * Difference can creep in over time
       * Manual "fixing" a specific problem on one servers